Pytest-with-Eric/pytest-command-not-found-example/README.md

 # Pytest Command Not Found Examples
-This repo contains the sample code for the article - pytest fixture autouse
+This repo contains the sample code for the article - [7 Simple Ways To Fix The "Pytest Command Not Found" Error](https://pytest-with-eric.com/introduction/pytest-command-not-found/)

 # Requirements
 * Python (3.11+)